smarty/changelog/sdk/go.md

 All notable changes to this project will be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+## [1.37.0] - 2026-06-08
+- 429 errors sleep one time for default 10s between tries and do not infinitely retry (default 5 retries)
+- international-street-api
+  - Returns error when Language field provides invalid value

 ## [1.36.0] - 2026-05-18
 - us-enrichment-api
   - **Breaking:** Removed the risk dataset (`RiskResponse`, `RiskAttributes`, `SendRisk`, and `SendRiskWithContextAndAuth`).
 The corresponding endpoint has been removed from the API.